MIROC-DOC/model_description/org/md_enorg/p-sflx.md

 The surface flux scheme is ,
 due to turbulent transport in the ground boundary layer.
 Assessing the flux of physical quantities between atmospheric surfaces.
-The main input data are wind speed TERM00000, TERM00000, and temperature TERM00001, Specific humidity is the TERM00002, The output data are the vertical fluxes of momentum, heat, water vapor and It is the differential value for obtaining an implicit solution.
+The main input data are wind speed TERM00000, TERM00000, temperature TERM00001, and specific humidity TERM00002, The output data are the vertical fluxes of momentum, heat, water vapor and It is the differential value for obtaining an implicit solution.

-Bulk coefficients are obtained according to Louis(1979), Louis <span>*et al.*& lt;/span>(1982).
+Bulk coefficients are obtained according to Louis(1979), Louis <span>*et al.*</span>(1982).
 However, we take into account the difference between the momentum and heat roughness in the correction.

 The outline of the calculation procedure is as follows.